5 fun and creative ways to delight in The Word

 Today, I am going to give you a quick overview of 5 fun and creative ways to delight in The Word.

 *Links below may lead to my own products, or to my favorite products made by partners and affiliates.
 Therefore, if you purchase a product after clicking my link, I will most likely earn a few bucks – at no extra cost to you.
 Thank you for your support!

 - This is simply writing out a Scripture verse by hand.

 - It’s an easy way to connect with God, even if you have little time, and limited supplies.
-Plus, iit does not require any artistic talent.
+Plus, it does not require any artistic talent.

 - Do you have sticky notes everywhere?
 Do you love to make lists?
 Do remember things better when you write them down?
 If so, you will love this simple way of delighting in The Word.

 - You can write on colorful sticky notes, on pretty journal cards, in a personalized journal/notebook, (like those pictured below) or in a special journal with the Scripture references already provided, (THESE are some of my favorites.)

 - This goes beyond just writing down a Bible verse word for word.

 - It involves writing your thoughts and observations on a certain Scripture.

 - It can include writing out your conversations with Jesus (who is The Word of God.)

 - It can also include writing out your prayers and answers to prayers.